stanleyG123/FileUploadAPI/README.md

 ##Assumptions:
 - Java 8 and Maven are installed and configured on your machine.
-- The API only submits and doesn't do deletions ( next release)
+- The API only adds files( no deletions or replacements)
 - Security is TBD ( file submitter is hardcoded to "Stan")
-- Lots more to do , see known issues for next release items
-- Only added integration tess for now, since there is not much business logic , just the glue code
+- Only added integration tests for now, since there is not much business logic , just the glue code